voschezang/coding-handbook/collaboration/team-performance.md

 - Product manager. *Build the right thing.* *What is produced.*
 - Engineers. *Build it right.* *How it is produced*

+There are many other roles.
+E.g. problem solving, removing impediments and coaching.

 ## Succes